Asiana grounds Boeing 777 in U.S. due to engine oil leak

-SEOUL (Reuters) - Asiana Airlines Inc (020560.KS) on Wednesday said it grounded one of its Boeing 777 jets in Los Angeles when an engine started leaking oil, less than two weeks after one of the South Korean carrier’s 777s crash landed in San Francisco.
+SEOUL, July 17 (Reuters) - Asiana Airlines Inc on Wednesday said it grounded one of its Boeing 777 jets in Los Angeles when an engine started leaking oil, less than two weeks after one of the South Korean carrier’s 777s crash landed in San Francisco.

 The leak was found on Monday as the plane prepared for takeoff from Los Angeles International Airport bound for South Korea’s Incheon airport, the airline said.
 The passenger jet underwent maintenance and passengers had to wait about 17 hours before they could fly on another plane.